23f1002051/TDS_Project_1/README.md

 ## Files

-1. `users.csv`: Contains information about 693 GitHub users in Toronto with over 100 followers
+1. `users.csv`: Contains information about 693 GitHub users in Toronto with over 100 followers.
-2. `repositories.csv`: Contains information about 55786 public repositories from these users
+2. `repositories.csv`: Contains information about 55786 public repositories from these users.
-3. `gitscrap.py`: Python script used to collect this data
+3. `gitscrap.py`: Python script used to collect this data.
+4. `TDS_Project_1.ipynb`: Colab File that contains all the code for assignment questions.

 ## Data Collection